 The placebo effect is a well-established phenomenon in medicine that shows that a placebo induces the real effect on a patient’s well being.
 This is attributed mainly to classical conditioning and expectations.

-Examples of Marketing Placebos Include:
+Examples of Marketing Placebos That Trigger The Shopping Momentum Effect:

-- Scents – Researchers have demonstrated that people tend to spend more when they in an environment with ‘Warm Scents’.
+- Scents – Researchers have demonstrated that people tend to spend more when they are in an environment with ‘Warm Scents’.
 These scents include Vanilla or Cinnamon.

 - Colors: Marketing experts say that people subconsciously associate specific colors with specific social or cultural messages.
 A few market-targeted colors: